 Many of our real estate clients tell us that they weren't sure that spending time in a tropical climate would suit them because they would miss the change of seasons.
 However, they have come to love Costa Rica's two very distinct seasons, both of which are beautiful.
 The dry season runs from late November to late April, which coincides almost exactly with the frigid winters of our neighbors to the North.
 Americans, Canadians and Europeans are delighted to spend time here during these rainless months, soaking up the sun on our spectacular beaches.

-Green season lasts from May to mid-November.
+Green season (also called rainy season) lasts from May to mid-November.
 Residents and savvy travelers know that this season offers some of the prettiest months in the year, when even the driest areas get lush with exotic plants and flowers, and often mean reduced rates at hotels and restaurants.
-Many green-season days see bright sunny mornings and early afternoons before the tropical afternoon showers begin.
+Many green season days see bright sunny mornings and early afternoons before the tropical afternoon showers begin.
 The rain is a wonderful excuse to lounge on your recently purchased covered terrace with a good book, take that siesta that you never get around to up North, or meet newly-found friends in a local restaurant for a cocktail.

 While general weather of Costa Rica tends to be relatively consistent, the variety in microclimates does not cease to amaze us.
 Costa Rica is located within the 8th and 11th degree latitude lines, which places it automatically in the tropics.
 When people from the Northern Hemisphere hear the word “tropics”, they tend to think in only two adjectives: hot and humid.
 However, there are twelve climatic zones in Costa Rica, and even frost and hail in the coolest and highest regions.
 The temperature in Costa Rica is mostly determined by the elevation and other geographical factors, and not by “season” as in the Northern Hemisphere.